reefer42/xkaliber-agent/README.md

 📱 3.
 Remote Web Interface (Mobile Optimized)
 Turn your host into a localized AI server with the Enable Localhost toggle:

-LAN Access: Access the full agent dashboard from any smartphone or tablet on your Wi-Fi network.

 Smart Networking: Automatically detects your local IP and manages port conflicts (defaulting to 18789).